 If you don't agree with the interpretation of the regulatory requirements it's possible to apply to the Secretary of State for a determination provided the work hasn't already started.
 This will involve an additional cost and can be a lengthy process, so we strongly recommend discussing your plans with your local council if possible.

 If the complaint is about your own building work, you should initially raise it with your builder.
-You should always use a reputable builder who is a member of a trade association - such as the Federation of Master Builders (FMB).
-The association has a published complaints procedure, which sets out what you can do if your building work has gone wrong.
+You should always use a reputable builder who is a member of a trade association (check their credentials on the association's website to avoid employing unscrupulous people).
+The association will also have a published complaints procedure, which sets out what you can do if your building work has gone wrong.

 You may receive an enforcement notice from your local authority if they believe that building work in or around your home doesn’t comply with building regulations.
 What this means is that you'll have to rectify or even remove the work which is in breach of building regulations.